vanilla/vanilla-cli/README.md

 ## Installation

 ### Prerequisites
 The CLI requires PHP `5.6.0` or greater installed to run.
+It also requires [composer](https://getcomposer.org/).

 Some commands, currently `build`, requires a minimum Node.js version of `8.0.0` and the package manager `yarn` to be installed.
 Installation instructions are located [in the wik](https://github.com/vanilla/vanilla-cli/wiki/Node.js-Processes).